 “Finally, all of you, be like-minded, be sympathetic, love one another, be compassionate and humble.”
 (1 Peter 3:8 (NIV) )

-Founded in 1968 as the first church in the world with a positive ministry to the LGBT Community, Metropolitan Community Churches has been a beacon of hope for decades.
+Metropolitan Community Church: Founded in 1968 as the first church in the world with a positive ministry to the LGBT Community, Metropolitan Community Church has been a beacon of hope for decades.
 MCC Congregations provide support to LGBT people, their friends, families, and allies and continue to do amazing work in communities throughout the world.
 Reverend Troy Perry, the founder of MCC, presented our first ever Straight for Equality in Faith Communities award in 2012.

-New Ways Ministry is a gay-positive ministry of advocacy and justice for lesbian, gay, bisexual, and transgender (LGBT) Catholics, and reconciliation within the larger Christian and civil communities.
+New Ways Ministry: New Ways Ministry is an LGBTQ-positive ministry of advocacy and justice for lesbian, gay, bisexual, and transgender (LGBT) Catholics, and reconciliation within the larger Christian and civil communities.

-Revolution was started in Phoenix, AZ in 1994 by Kelli Miller, Mike Walls and Straight for Equality in Faith Communities Honoree Jay Bakker.
+Revolution Church: Revolution was started in Phoenix, AZ in 1994 by Kelli Miller, Mike Walls and Straight for Equality in Faith Communities Honoree Jay Bakker.
 These three saw a desperate need within their community for the love of Christ as it was evident that the church was ignoring and even blatantly rejecting a whole subculture of people based on their appearance and lifestyle.
 Revolution sought to meet this need through having services that featured bands, DJs, art exhibits, a coffeehouse and guest speakers.
-You can listen to sermons for free on the church website.
+Services are based in Minneapolis, which is where Rev. Bakker now resides.